pandas-dev/pandas/doc/source/user_guide/io.rst

 * ``float_format`` : Format string for floating point numbers (default ``None``).
 * ``freeze_panes`` : A tuple of two integers representing the bottommost row and rightmost column to freeze.
 Each of these parameters is one-based, so (1, 1) will freeze the first row and first column (default ``None``).
+* ``autofilter`` : A boolean specifying whether to activate Excel's auto filters on the columns of the Excel table.
+Auto filters allow users to filter and sort the columns by values.

 Using the `Xlsxwriter`_ engine provides many options for controlling the format of an Excel worksheet created with the ``to_excel`` method.
 Excellent examples can be found in the